-This is why the State Services Commission publishes Official Information Act (OIA) statistics covering Crown entities and government departments subject to the OIA every six months.
+This is why Te Kawa Mataaho Public Service Commission publishes Official Information Act (OIA) statistics covering Crown entities and government departments subject to the OIA every six months.
 The Commission is working with the Office of the Ombudsman and government agencies to make more information publicly available and improve compliance with the OIA.